1.3. Interfaces for Accessing the Manager

 - Administration Portal

 - The Administration Portal is the graphical administration interface of the Red Hat Virtualization Manager server.
 Using it administrators can monitor, create, and maintain all elements of the virtualized environment using from web browsers.
-Tasks that can be performed from the Administration Portal include:
+Tasks which can be performed from the Administration Portal include:

 - Creation and management of virtual infrastructure (networks, storage domains).